OttoHung/docker.tutorials/docs/build_context_flag.md

 > [Learn More](../scripts/build-contexts/docker-image/build_from_version.sh)
 >

-The benefit of using build context flag for docker image is we can specify multiple docker images, such as base image and image for app, from command prompt dynamically.
-So that we don't need to modify `Dockerfile` when we would like to choose another base image for the build.
+Build Context flag is also a convenient way to specify other docker images for the build, such as base image and image for app, from command prompt dynamically.
+By this way, it's easy to change the base images without modifying `Dockerfile` and it's not necessary to write multiple `Dockerfile` for different platforms.
 ```bash
 docker buildx build
   --build-context baseImage=docker-image://alpine:3.15 \